-Matthias graduated from the Ecole Vétérinaire d’Alfort (France) in 2006.
+Dr. Matthias Le Chevoir graduated from the Ecole Vétérinaire d’Alfort (France) in 2006.
 Following awarding of his DVM, he completed a general rotating internship followed by a medicine internship in the same institution.
 He was then accepted to take a neurology residency program in the same institution which he completed between 2008 and 2011.

 During his time in Paris, he worked in a colony of dogs affected by canine muscular dystrophy.
 He was awarded the title of diplomate of the European College of Veterinary Neurology (DipECVN) by examination in October 2011.

-There is only veterinarian holding this title in Asia.
+He is currently the only veterinarian holding this title in Asia.
 Since then, he has been working as a lecturer in neurology and neurosurgery at The University of Melbourne.

-He has research programs on idiopathic polyradiculoneuritis in dogs, implantable EEG devices, meningoencephalitis of unknown origin and brain tumours of dogs and future perspectives in this field.
+He has research programs on idiopathic polyradiculoneuritis in dogs, implantable EEG devices, meningoencephalitis of unknown origin, and brain tumours of dogs and future perspectives in this field.
 He has been involved in new devices for the control of seizures in dogs with idiopathic epilepsy.

-He has given talks in France, Great Britain, China and Australia and regularly publishes in the field of veterinary neurology.
+He has given talks in France, Great Britain, China, and Australia and regularly publishes in the field of veterinary neurology.

 He is an active member of the European College of veterinary Neurology.